 Children will have Literacy, Maths and Learning Journey books which show evidence of the children's learning across all areas of the curriculum.
+Classes will also have floor books which will evidence experiences and learning further.

-All evidence must be;
+All evidence must be:

+- Dated.

-- Dated. - Specific Ages and Stages learning outcomes. - Whether activity is independent (I), supported (S) or Child Initiated (CI)
+- Specific EYFS learning outcomes.

+- Whether activity is independent (I), supported (S) or Child Initiated (CI)

 At the start of the year staff will complete the children's Baseline Assessment.
+Children will complete both the statutory baseline assessment and further observations and activities to inform the schools own baseline assessment.
 Target Tracker is then completed at regular intervals throughout the year.
 Children's progress is shared with parents during meetings held in the autumn and spring term.